kma-code/Phaseless-Alignment-Learning/generalized_latent_equilibrium/README.md

 python runner.py --algorithm PAL --gather
 ```

-Instead of algorithms, choose from `BP, FA or PAL`.
+Instead of PAL algorithm, choose from `BP, FA or PAL`.

-- `--run` Will train the model,
+- `--run` Will train the model, saving latent activation and model after every epoch.
+- `--linclass` Will load the model files and run a linear classifier on the test set.
+- `--gather` Will gather all results into a .npy file.
+Run linclass.ipynb to produce Fig. 5.